What are zills ?

 Zills ("sagât" in Arabic) are small metal cymbals held in the palm of one's hand.
 They are percussion instruments used in traditional music-making and they give a typically Eastern flavour when played.
 Gypsy dancers (ghawazees) and Eastern dancers use them too with more basic rhythms to accompany their movements.

 It is probable that they have ancient origins and are similar to the family of the sistrum, crotalum, castanets and other small hand-held instruments used in ancient cults and festivals, especially those in praise of the goddess Cybele.

-Zills can be used to make various rhythm combinations with, to a certain extent, changes in tone.
+Zills can be used to make various rhythm combinations.
 Here are some examples of zill rhythms which can be played to accompany dance.

 Shifte-telliExtract from project "Kilim".